 Honesty 誠 makoto Sincerity Good Faith Truth

-This concept is not only thinking, speaking and acting in pure concord; one that thinks, speaks and acts in only one positive, effective and supportive direction.
-Complete commitment to one’s self, each moment, and each and every endeavor, form the core of honesty and integrity, that enable one to look each moment with the knowledge that it has been faced bravely, embraced knowingly, and given the necessary commitment to bring it to a healthy and useful end is the idea of sincerity.
+This concept is not only thinking, speaking, and acting in pure concord; one that thinks, speaks, and acts in only one positive, effective and supportive direction.
+Complete commitment to one’s self, each moment, and each and every endeavor, form the core of honesty and integrity, that enables one to look at each moment with the knowledge that it has been faced bravely, embraced knowingly, and given the necessary commitment to bring it to a healthy and useful end is the idea of sincerity.